 Nutritional needs for the body to reduce stress are lots of healthy proteins.
 When the body is under such attack it needs fast energy.
 First stress attacks muscles and breaks down the protein as an energy source rather than fat.
 Eating lots of protein will help to prevent muscle wasting.
 Vegetarians have no fear!
 Great sources of protein come from quinoa, beans, lentils, tofu and other legumes.
 A balanced diet that provides ample vegetables and whole-grains compensates for any nutrients that get lost when the body is under stress.

 This crock pot Mexican quinoa bowl is a perfect balance of vegetables and whole-grains to refuel and nourish the body!
 There are many easy quinoa recipes to find, but this is one of my favorites because it is so easy and healthy.
-Call it a black bean salad, add some leafy greens and turn it into a quinoa salad or bake it loaded with cheese on top to become a Mexican casserole.
+Add some leafy greens and turn it into a quinoa salad or bake it loaded with cheese on top to become a Mexican casserole.

 This slow cooker tex mex quinoa recipe has been my comfort food lately.
 It is easily digested and packed with all of the vital nutrients the body needs.
 And the best thing is it only takes minutes to put together – then let the slow cooker do the work for you!
 The outcome is this incredibly healthy vegan and vegetarian crock pot dinner recipe!
 I like to make a huge batch of this and use the left overs in tortillas for tacos smothered with cheese for another evening.

-Now let’s chat about the ingredients in this scrumptious quinoa recipe:
+Now let’s chat about the ingredients in this scrumptious tex mex quinoa recipe:

 We’ve discussed stress and that this dish is perfect to refuel the body.
 We all have stresses in our lives, and it’s just a battle in each of us that we can totally conquer.
 Really – I know you’ve got this!